feraxhp/cim/README.md

   [output]  Output file/directory path *(optional)

 Options:
-  -w, --width <value>    Width of the output image (only for SVG to image) [default: 32] -h, --height <value>   Height of the output image (only for SVG to image) [default: 32] -q, --quality <value>  Quality of the output image (only for image to WebP) [default: 100] -v, --vnumber          Prints the version number to the standard output
+  -c, --concurrent [<concurrent>]  The number of concurrent operations [default: 4] -w, --width <value>              Width of the output image (only for SVG to image) [default: 32] -h, --height <value>             Height of the output image (only for SVG to image) [default: 32] -q, --quality <value>            Quality of the output image (only for image to WebP) [default: 100] -v, --vnumber                    Prints the version number to the standard output
-      --help             Prints help information
-  -V, --version          Print version
+      --help                       Prints help information -V, --version                    Print version
 ```

 ## Build and Run